-At this time, if the CPU usage for an account is found to be outside of our terms of service, we will begin serving a cached version of your site.
+At this time, if the CPU usage for an account is found to be outside of our Terms of Service, we will begin serving a cached version of your site.
 This means that your site will be rendered statically and will be served with updates at regular intervals.
-If this is happening, you may notice a significant delay for changes to your site to be visible after you have made them.
+If this is happening, you may notice a significant delay for changes to your site to be visible after making them.

 How to Know if Your Account is Restricted

 In the event that you exceed the resource limit for your hosting account, you will receive an email from our server admins that you have exceeded the maximum 25% CPU usage limit.

 Caching will be removed from your site automatically when your resource usage has decreased.
 Many customers will not notice caching and may even experience improved performance as this can be a superior way to deliver content to visitors.